Hierarchical community structure in networks: Identifiability of hierarchical configurations

 Now consider the setting in which, instead of knowing the dendrogram, we know the desired number of layers $\ell$ in the hierarchy.
 We will also assume that we are given the partition at the finest resolution.
 All that remains is to decide which communities we should aggregate and in which order --- i.e., we want to identify the dendrogram that describes the hierarchy of communities.
 Figure~\ref{fig:hier_config} displays two example configurations for which this question is a priori ambiguous.

 Figure~\ref{fig:hier_config}A shows an example in which the parameter matrix $\bm{\Omega}^{(1)}$ of the finest level is the same for both configurations (i) and (ii), where one is just a simple permutation of the other.
 However, the affinity matrices $\bm{\Omega}^{(2)}$ at the coarser level are different and so the decision of which configuration to pick depends on which version of $\bm{\Omega}^{(2)}$ we prefer.
 An appropriate form of model selection may prefer one configuration over another.
-For instance, configuration (i) has more zero blocks than configuration (ii) and so will have a higher likelihood under the SBM.
+For instance, configuration (i) has more zero blocks than configuration (ii) and so will have a higher likelihood if we assume the network was created from a nested SBM~\cite{peixoto2014hierarchical}.

-The situation is different in Figure~\ref{fig:hier_config}B. Even though we have different affinity matrices $\bm{\Omega}^{(2)}$, the difference simply amounts to a different permutation of the same values and so the hierarchical configuration is non-identifiable.
-Stated differently, had we planted one or the other hierarchy in a synthetic network, determining which hierarchy was planted would be impossible to infer from the observed data.
+The situation is different in Figure~\ref{fig:hier_config}B. Even though we have different affinity matrices $\bm{\Omega}^{(2)}$, the difference simply amounts to a different permutation of the same values and so the hierarchical configuration is non-identifiable, unless we once again include additional criteria, e.g., instead of maximising zero blocks, we might include a preference for assortative communities~\cite{ball2011efficient, gopalan2013efficient}.
+Stated differently, in both cases, had we planted one or the other hierarchy in a synthetic network, determining which hierarchy was planted would be impossible to infer from the observed data.